A hierarchical field-level inference approach to reconstruction from sparse Lyman-$\alpha$ forest data

 As discussed above, our method uses a forward modelling approach, fitting a physical dynamical model to \lya forest data.
 This provides the full posterior distribution, from which we draw samples of the initial matter fluctuations and the non-linear spatial matter distribution at $z=2.5$.
 In this section, the dynamical model is the PPT in redshift space, described in Section \ref{sec:qlpt_rsd_lya}.
 Since the optical depth is conserved under the mapping between physical and redshift space, our inference in redshift space focuses on the optical depth field, while the density field is obtained in real space.

 Figure \ref{fig:panels} shows slices through the true fields, and the ensemble mean and variances of inferred three-dimensional fields, computed from 600 samples.
 A first visual comparison between ground truth and the inferred ensemble mean final density and optical depth fields shows that the algorithm correctly recovered the large-scale structure from Ly-$\alpha$ forest data.
-Note that the optical depth field is in redshift space while the final density field is in physical space.
+We note that the optical depth field is in redshift space while the final density field is in physical space.
 The lower right panel of figure \ref{fig:panels} shows the corresponding standard deviations of the amplitudes, which is estimated from the samples in the Markov Chain.
 The estimated density standard deviation correlates with the inferred density field.
 The same is true for the optical depth field.
 This is expected for a non-linear data model, which couples signal and noise.